ouspg/CyberSecurityTesting101/3.MessagingSecurity/README.md

 On this task, you will need to import Alice's public key to `gpg`.
 The course VM has[`gpg`](https://man.archlinux.org/man/gpg.1) pre-installed.
+Since there are quite a lot of messages, you need to somehow automate this process and see which message can be validated with the provided public key.

 To read the QR codes, you need to install `zbar`.